Updated May 29, 2023

 What is Django redirect?

 Page redirection is required for some reason in web applications.
 It would help if you diverted a client to another page when a particular activity happens or in case of a mistake.
-For instance, when a client signs in to your site, he is frequently diverted to the vital landing page or his dashboard.
-In Django, redirection is achieved by utilizing the ‘divert’ strategy.
-Whenever we make a web application using the Django system, we will eventually find where we want to visit from one URL to another.
+For example, when a client signs in to your site, the system often redirects them to the relevant landing page or their dashboard.
+You can achieve redirection in Django by utilizing the ‘redirect’ method.
+Whenever we make a web application using the Django system, we eventually find where we want to visit from one URL to another.
 From our view in Django, we can undoubtedly bounce from the current URL to one more URL by returning an occasion of HttpResponseRedirect or HttpResponseRedirect.
 We want to import the divert work utilizing the Django.shortcuts module in our view.py record.

 When you attempt to get to a page of Django administrator without validation, it diverts you to the sign-in page.
 There, inputting the proper accreditations redirects you to a similar page you need to access before the sign-in page.
 This redirection cutoff points to the Django Admin and more tasks like adding new articles in models through the administrator, changing passwords, and more.
 Page Redirection is a significant consideration in giving the client an incredible experience.
 An engineer will take full advantage of this component of Django.

 Why Use Django redirect?

 Now let’s see the use of redirecting in Django:

 - Suppose a user is not logged in, and the requested URL requires authentication to redirect to the login page.

 - When the user logs in successfully, Django redirects and transfers user requests to the original request.

 - Sometimes we need to change the password; then, we need to show a message that the password was changed successfully, so we need to redirect to this page for that purpose.